-My kids and I have made the rounds to all the Bay Area trampoline parks, and it’s one of their favorite things to do.
-Although it’s an indoor activity, it is also a ton of exercise.
+My kids and I have visited all the Bay Area trampoline parks, and it’s one of their favorite activities.
+Although it’s an indoor activity, the kids get a ton of exercise.
 I always find that it’s worth the drive to take them there.
 We’ve rounded them up in one post so you can decide which is best for you.
+These giant places make for fun, energetic birthday party venues.
+With ownership changing hands over time, we’ve done our best to keep the SKY, JUMP, and AIR places straight.
+Send us any updates in the comments.

 Rockin’ Jump (Concord)